victorsc45/Portfolio/README.md

   * Link to the GitHub repository
   > The link to the GitHub repository is on the **About Me** page and contains all the pinned projects in that Overview

-# Screenshot of the deployed application
+# Screenshots of the deployed application

 * * <img src="Assets/Images/AboutMe.jpg" width="468px">